practicalli/clojure-cli-config/README.md

 The **[Practicalli Clojure book](https://practical.li/clojure)** uses this configuration extensively to develop Clojure projects.

-[Practicalli Clojure CLI Config](https://github.com/practicalli/clojure-cli-config/) contains a `deps.edn` alias definitions for a wide range of community libraries and tools to that extend the feautures of Clojure CLI.
+[Practicalli Clojure CLI Config](https://github.com/practicalli/clojure-cli-config/) contains a `deps.edn` alias definitions for a wide range of community libraries and tools to that extend the features of Clojure CLI.

 The configuration also contains